modoboa/modoboa/doc/configuration.rst

 +--------------------+---------------------------------+--------------------+

-If you need additional parameters, you will find a detailled documentation `here <http://packages.python.org/django-auth-ldap/>`_.
+If you need additional parameters, you will find a detailed documentation `here <http://packages.python.org/django-auth-ldap/>`_.

 Once the authentication is properly configured, the users defined in